Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Model-based -dissipativity

 for all scheduling trajectories in $\ms{P}_{[1,L]}$.
 Based on the form of $\ms{P}_{[1,L]}$, e.g., polytopic or quadratic, one can select an existing method to verify \eqref{eq:LMImodelbased} in a computationally attractive manner.

 \begin{IEEEbiography}[{ }]{Chris Verhoek} received his B.Sc. degree in Mechatronics from the Avans University of Applied Sciences and M.Sc. degree (Cum Laude) in Systems and Control from the Eindhoven University of Technology (TU/e), in 2017 and 2020 respectively.
 His M.Sc. thesis was selected as best thesis of the Electrical Engineering department in the year 2020.
 He is currently pursuing a Ph.D. degree under the supervision of Roland T\'oth and Sofie Haesaert at the Control Systems Group, Dept. of Electrical Engineering, TU/e.
+In the fall of 2023, he was a visiting researcher at the ETH Z{\"u}rich, Switzerland.
 His main research interests include (data-driven) analysis and control of nonlinear and LPV systems and learning-for-control techniques with stability and performance guarantees. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Julian Berberich} received a Master's degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
 In 2022, he obtained a Ph.D. in Mechanical Engineering, also from the University of Stuttgart, Germany.
 He is currently working as a Lecturer (Akademischer Rat) at the Institute for Systems Theory and Automatic Control at the University of Stuttgart, Germany.
 In 2022, he was a visiting researcher at the ETH Z{\"u}rich, Switzerland.
 He has received the Outstanding Student Paper Award at the 59th IEEE Conference on Decision and Control in 2020 and the 2022 George S. Axelby Outstanding Paper Award.
 His research interests include data-driven analysis and control as well as quantum computing. \end{IEEEbiography}